-The SUMC Parties have already paid the City approximately \$44.3 million in public benefit fees since June 6, 2011 through the FY 2020 reporting period.
-This sum includes the approximately \$11.7 million third and final payment by SUMC during the FY 2018 reporting period.
+The SUMC Parties have already paid the City approximately \$44.3 million in public benefit fees since June 6, 2011 through the FY 2020-2021 reporting period.
+This sum includes the approximately \$11.7 million third and final payment by SUMC during the FY 2017-2018 reporting period.

-Regarding fund usage during the FY 2018, FY 2019, and FY 2020 reporting periods, the City authorized transfers for the following:
+Regarding fund usage during the Fiscal Year 2020-2021 reporting period, the City authorized transfers for the following: